Configuring CLIProxyAPI for OpenClaw

 Error 404 / model not found

-baseUrlhas an incorrect path or the modeliddoes not exist on the proxy.- Fix: recheck
+baseUrlhas a wrong path or the modeliddoes not exist on the proxy.- Fix: double-check

-/v1and sync the model IDs with the list returned by the proxy.
+/v1and synchronize the model ID with the list returned by the proxy.

 Conclusion

-To integrate CLIProxyAPI into OpenClaw reliably, just remember 3 points:
+To stably integrate CLIProxyAPI into OpenClaw, just remember 3 points:

-2. Route primary/fallback correctly using the format provider/model-id.
+2. Correctly route primary/fallback in the format provider/model-id.

 3. Verify after every configuration change.

-If you follow these 3 steps, you will both leverage your existing account via the proxy and keep the agent system running stably when a provider has issues.
+By following these 3 steps correctly, you will be able to utilize your existing account via proxy while keeping the agent system running stably during provider errors.